 Incorporating native plants throughout your landscape benefits local wildlife and fosters biodiversity.
 Not only are native plants preferred by native birds, bees and other wildlife, they are adapted to local soil and climate conditions.
 That means they require less water and polluting “inputs” such as fertilizers and other industrial chemicals.
 Native plants installed around farm crops attract and support native pollinators.

 We have lots of information on how to incorporate native plants into your landscape, whether it’s on your farm or in your forest, along your stream or in your garden.
 We can make suggestions on the best plants for specific climate conditions and identify options that will attract pollinators to your land.
 Check out this chart for a listing of plants for pollinators: Pollinator Plants and Bloom Periods.
 Another helpful publication is the Native Plants for Willamette Valley Yards booklet.
 The Native Plant Database at East Multnomah SWCD is a great resource.
-Also check out the Portland Plant List.
-Also visit our Landscaping with Native Plants page.
+Also check out the Portland Plant List and visit our Landscaping with Native Plants page.
 If you’re interested in creating a habitat-friendly yard and garden, we also like referring folks to the Backyard Habitat Certification Program (BHCP), which helps guide and certify native gardens.
 You could even reach the “gold standard” for healthy habitats.
 Visit the BHCP page to learn more.